vilyapilya/used_cars/README.md

 The analysis includes:
 - Data cleaning and handling missing values.
 The data contained a lot of missing and low-quality values which where handled by performing different statistical inference methods.
-- Exploratory data analysis (EDA) to understand price distributions and relationships between features
+- Exploratory data analysis to understand price distributions and relationships between features
 - Feature engineering to improve model performance
 - Machine learning modeling using regression techniques
 - Model evaluation using MAE, MSE, and R² score